How Does an LED Emit the Light? Its Working Principle & Types

 Types of LED

-There are different types of LEDs manufactured using semiconductors.
+Different types of LEDs are manufactured using semiconductors.
+Let’s look at them.

 RGB LEDs